Siargao (film)

-Plot Synopsis
+Plot

-Set in the rustic but breathtaking surf island of Siargao, an island off Surigao del Norte in Caraga region of northeastern Mindanao, Diego (Jericho Rosales), a burned-out musician, returns to his hometown to escape his troubles in the city.
-He meets Laura (Erich Gonzales), a sheltered YouTube vlogger who is picking herself up after a failed relationship, when they are seated beside each other on the plane ride to Siargao.
+Diego, a burned-out musician, returns to his hometown in Siargao to escape his troubles in the city.
+He meets Laura, a sheltered YouTuber who is picking herself up after a failed relationship, when they are seated beside each other on the plane ride to Siargao.
 Upon arrival on the island, Laura realizes that she has no means of transportation to her reserved lodgings, and so Diego offers to give her a ride on his friend's Jeep.
-Along the journey, they get to know each other's backgrounds and scratch the surface of either's purpose for going to Siargao.
+Along the journey, they get to know each other's backgrounds and learn each other's purpose for going to Siargao.

-In their respective residences, the real reasons for their getaway are revealed: Diego is returning home after experiencing unhappiness and dissatisfaction in Manila as an artist, stemming from his regret over leaving his hometown sweetheart Abi (Jasmine Curtis-Smith), of whom he has always loved but had never gotten the timing right to be with.
-Laura, on the other hand, is trying to discover her independence after rejecting the marriage proposal of her ex-boyfriend, Mikey (Enchong Dee), whom she still loves but is afraid to commit to in marriage.
+In their respective residences, the real reasons for their getaway are revealed: Diego is returning home after experiencing unhappiness and dissatisfaction in Manila as an artist, stemming from his regret over leaving his hometown sweetheart Abi, whom he has always loved but had never gotten the timing right to be with.
+Laura, on the other hand, is trying to discover her independence after rejecting the marriage proposal of her ex-boyfriend, Mikey, whom she still loves but is afraid to commit to in marriage.
 In one of the many heartfelt conversations Laura and Diego participate in, she asks Diego what his favorite flavor of popcorn is, and divulges that she does not know the answer to the question herself, as she had spent all of her time in her relationship trying to mold her interests to mirror Mikey's.